POWER POSSE POST BY JENNIFER STERLING

 - Beets were served in space when the astronauts of Apollo 18 met up with Soyuz 19.

 Beets are super cool, right?

-Author Bio: Jennifer Sterling is a Holistic Nutritionist & Allergen Free Pastry Chef.
+Author Bio: Jennifer Sterling is a nutrition educator & Allergen Free Pastry Chef.
 She can usually be found whipping up delicious allergen free desserts in the Sterling Sweets kitchen.
 When she’s not baking she’s speaking Parentese to her beautiful son or helping people with food allergies and intolerance’s rediscover their love for food as a nutrition counselor at Sterling Wellness.